Bell Air Taxi prototype - Bell aircraft with takeoff and vertical landing

 Bell Helicopter, a Textron Inc. company (NYSE: TXT) announced at the International Conference "Viitorul Transport" a new partnership with Safran (Euronext Paris: SAF) on the development of innovative hybrid electric propulsion systems to support the concept of Bell aircraft with vertical take-off and landing (VTOL) - Vertical Take-Off and Landing).

-"Bell is at the forefront of on-demand mobility - opening the paradigm to a new era of flight, in which aviation benefits are accessible to more people, in more places," Scott Drennan, Director of Innovation at the conference, told the conference.
+"Bell is at the forefront of on-demand mobility - opening the paradigm to a new era of flight, in which the benefits of aviation are accessible to more people, in more places," said Scott Drennan, Director of Innovation at the conference.
 Bell.

-“This announcement is another means of demonstrating our commitment to ensure the transportation of people and logistics in new, innovative and more efficient ways; our work with Safran is a historical reference point for future transport solutions ”.
+“This announcement is another way to demonstrate our commitment to providing passenger and logistics in new, innovative and more efficient ways; our work with Safran is a historical reference point for future transport solutions ”.

 Bell Air Taxi prototype